 Slime Stress Balls DIY Easter Egg Idea

-When glue mixture is going down slowly, add in some liquid starch.
+- When glue mixture is going down slowly, add some liquid starch.

 Be sure to check out each of their Mini Chef posts as well!